EXPRESSCLUSTER/Hyper-V/WindowsServer2016/README.md

 1. Remove the following scripts:
 	- **B_SetEnvironment.bat**
 	- **B_start.ps1**
-1. Add the script resource to the failover group.
+1. Add the script resources to the failover group.
 	- Replace **start.bat** with the script you downloaded.
 	- Replace **stop.bat** with the script you downloaded.
 	- Add **SetEnvironment.bat**.
-		- After the addition of script, Edit the script.
+		- After the addition of this last script, Edit the script.
 			- As an example, if the VM path is *X:\vm\ws2016-VM\Virtual Machines\12345678-ABCD-1234-ABCD-123456789ABC*
 				```
 				set VM=ws2016-VM